Design for the Mind: Strategies from the Psychology of Learning

 Educators are all in the business of changing minds.
 We build new memories, guide students in developing new skills, and promote the development of values and mindsets.
 Attention, memory, and higher thought processes are three aspects of the mind that are particularly critical to learning, and are areas where instructional technology can be the most helpful.
 In this talk, we explore principles connected to these three aspects of the mind, emphasizing the unique advantages that technology offers as we strive to use these principles in our teaching.

-Learning at the Intersection of Cognition, Motivation, and Technology: Making the Most of What Research Tells Us
+Learning at the Intersection of Cognition, Motivation, and Technology: Fulfilling the Promise of Teaching with Technology

 One of the great promises of educational technology is that it helps us take advantage of research findings from cognitive, brain, and learning sciences in our quest to create evidence-based, effective learning activities.
 But, there is a catch: these kinds of activities often require more effort from students, not less, and students lacking self-regulation skills will miss out on many of their benefits.
 This talk presents a framework for bringing cognitive and motivational research together in our teaching, with examples of technologically-enhanced learning activities that make the most of what we know about how the mind works.